numenta-archive/nupic.fluent/README.md

 A platform for building language / NLP-based applications using [NuPIC](https://github.com/numenta/nupic) and Cortical.io's [REST](http://www.cortical.io/developers.html).
 The current version is v0.2.

+###NOTE this repo contains experimental code.
+A few disclaimers:

+- the contents may
+	- change without warning or explanation
+	- change quickly, or not at all
+	- not function properly
+	- be buggy and sloppy; don't judge :)
+- work with external partners will not be included here
+- we might decide at some point to not do our NLP research in the open anymore and instead delete the whole repository

+The motivation here is we would like to move quickly in research while maintaining transparency.

 ## Installation

 Requirements: